bigbosstony/N00769714.github.io/README.md

 Now you have your server online, but you can’t visit it outside of your local network.
-After doing some research, I find there are actually plenty of ways to make your local host go public by using a secure tunnel.
+After doing some research, I find there are actually plenty of ways to make your local host go public by using a secu./.

 `ngrok` is an application for Windows, macOS and Linux that creates a tunnel but also allows you to inspect all traffic that goes through the tunnel.
 Download